2023 Academic Paper Dismantles 2019 Triplicate Study

 2. Ignorance of Other Factors:

-Accepting the NBER’s theory requires one to believe that there were no other factors that could affect prescription volumes or overdose rates as between different states.
+Accepting NBER’s theory requires one to believe that there were no other factors that could affect prescription volumes or overdose rates as between different states.

 Of course, this is objectively untrue.
 The opioid crisis is a multifaceted problem that affects states and regions in different ways: